 Fish protein is also available in capsule form.
 Though capsules don’t require any preparation and are convenient for travel, each capsule tends to contain little protein.
 For example, it takes at least 32 fish protein capsules to equal one scoop of my Paleo Protein!

-When you’re looking for a protein powder with essential amino acids, I recommend turning to protein from mammals.
-Although whey protein also comes from mammals, I advocate hydrolyzed beef protein.
+When you’re looking for a protein powder rich in peptides and amino acids, I recommend turning to protein from mammals.
+Although whey protein also comes from mammals, I advocate hydrolyzed bovine collagen protein.
 It contains higher amounts of amino acids that are more readily absorbed by the body than raw or cooked meat.

-The best beef protein powder to support long-term, optimal health meets these requirements:
+The best bovine collagen protein powder to support long-term, optimal health meets these requirements:

 - No gluten or dairy